Last Updated on by Editor

 Taking the bus number 1 to get to subway line 4

 Arriving at Suyu subway station that goes directly to Seoul Station

 Like I mentioned before, hiking in Bukhansan National Park is a perfect plan for a day trip if you live in or around Seoul or you are visiting as a tourist.
+And if you prefer a stroll through the city center, check out this article 24 Hours in Seoul.
 We live in Suwon which is about an hour south of Seoul and we did the whole hike in a day without problems.

 Just don’t forget some food, water, a camera to take pictures like the ones above and a positive energy to take advantage of this gift of nature for Seoul and its inhabitants.

-P.S: If you are going to be hiking, make sure you have good travel insurance that covers mountain hiking.
+P.S: If you are going to be hiking, make sure you have the necessary hiking equipment and good travel insurance that covers mountain hiking.
 You can read my article about the 3 Best and Cheapest Travel Insurances on the Market to make sure you stay safe.

 Would you like to do another easy hike and have this amazing view of downtown Seoul?